Pant/nextcloudpi-readthedocs/FAQ.md

 ### What are pre-set users/passwords on NextCloudPi?

 * For ssh or terminal pi/raspberry (root/1234 on armbian)
-* For ssh or terminal ncp/ownyourbits (you have to change the password manually!
-See #434 #430)
 * For nextcloudpi.local:4443 ncp/ownyourbits,
 * For nextcloudpi.local ncp/ownyourbits
 * For Database user is ncadmin/password is generated dynamically and stored in /root/.my.cnf